Outer product: Definition (abstract)

-This shows why a conjugate transpose of v is commonly taken in the complex case.
+This shows why a conjugate transpose of w is commonly taken in the complex case.

 In programming languages

 In some programming languages, given a two-argument function f (or a binary operator), the outer product, f, of two one-dimensional arrays, A and B, is a two-dimensional array C such that C[i, j] = f(A[i], B[j]).
 This is syntactically represented in various ways: in APL, as the infix binary operator ∘.f; in J, as the postfix adverb f/; in R, as the function outer(A, B, f) or the special %o%; in Mathematica, as Outer[f, A, B].
 In MATLAB, the function kron(A, B) is used for this product.
 These often generalize to multi-dimensional arguments, and more than two arguments.